-This is an outline I made for a talk about confidence I am asked to do in a community called Introverts Network Indonesia.
+This is an outline I made for a talk about confidence I am asked to do in a community called INA Indonesia.

 When the organisers suggested the topic, I was like, OK, confidence.